Frequently Asked Questions

 You may find the Office of Academic Testing in Room 340 of the Whitlock Building.
 You may also call Academic Testing at 859-622-1281, email email@example.com, or visit the website at www.testing.eku.edu.

 The Office of Academic Testing administers several University, state, and national tests.
-University tests administered by the office include A2/HESI, Residual ACT, University placement tests, and departmental credit-by-exam tests.
-State and national tests the office administers include the ACT, SAT, Federal Aviation Administration (FAA), GED, Miller Analogies Test (MAT), LSAT, CLEP, CHES, and GRE subject tests.
+University tests administered by the office include HSRT, Residual ACT, University placement tests, and departmental credit-by-exam tests.
+State and national tests the office administers include the ACT, Federal Aviation Administration (FAA), GED, Miller Analogies Test (MAT), LSAT, and CLEP.

 Any time before the test (space permitting).
-Once the student has paid the fee in Student Accounting room 210 of the Whitlock building, they should hold on to the receipt and bring it to their test.
+Once the student has paid the testing fee, they should hold on to the receipt and bring it to their test.

-Miller Analogies Test (MAT) and MAT 201/202 Entrance Exams: Calculators are not permitted.
+Miller Analogies Test (MAT) calculators are not permitted.

 The Residual ACT is administered several times each month at participating EKU campuses.
 The Residual ACT test results are valid ONLY at EKU and cannot be transferred to any other institution or agency.
 No reports will be issued by EKU to high schools, colleges, or scholarship agencies.
 A minimum of 60 days must elapse before another Residual test may be taken.
 The National ACT is administered on six national test dates each year.
 The National ACT test results WILL be reported to high schools, colleges, or scholarship agencies upon a student’s request.

 Yes.
-If you have taken a COMPASS or KYOTE test and your scores indicate college readiness, those scores can be faxed from your high school or community college to the Testing Office at 859-622-8830.
-KYOTE and COMPASS scores are valid one year from the date of the exam.
-In addition, in most cases, Academic Testing will also have access to view your scores via the KYOTE or COMPASS test result systems.
-You may request a copy of your scores by bringing an EKU student ID, a driver’s license, or some other valid form of picture ID to the EKU office of Academic Testing in the Whitlock Building 340.
+If you have taken a KYOTE test and your scores indicate college readiness, those scores can be emailed from your high school or community college to the Testing Office at firstname.lastname@example.org.
+In addition, in some cases, Academic Testing will also have access to view your scores via the KYOTE test result systems.

 If you are a new or transfer student with an ACT sub-score less than 18 in English, less than 19 mathematics, and/or less than 20 in reading or you have an SAT reading score less than 470, SAT math score less than 460, or SAT writing score less than 430, then you should take placement tests.
-Placement testing is free, and you have one attempt to demonstrate college readiness proficiency through placement testing.
-COMPASS scores or KYOTE scores from high school or a community collegethat indicate college readiness may also exclude the need for placement testing.
+Placement testing is free, and you have two attempts to demonstrate college readiness proficiency through placement testing.
+KYOTE scores from high school or a community college that indicate college readiness may also exclude the need for placement testing.

-If you have ACT Math scores from 19 through 21 or you tested out of college-readiness level math courses during placement testing, you may take the MAT 112/114 Pre-requisite Skills Test.
-You only need to take this test if your major requires MAT 112 or MAT 114.
+You may take the MAT 112/114 Pre-requisite Skills Test if your major requires MAT 112 or MAT 114.
 This test is administered by the Office of Academic Testing and may be scheduled like any other placement test.
-There is a MAT 112/114 Pre-requisite Skills practice test available at www.testing.eku.edu.

 13. What should I do to register for the PRAXIS test?
 PRAXIS Series

 Eastern Kentucky University Adult Education Program prepares students for obtaining their GED.
 Our testing office administers GED testing once students have completed their GED preparation and pretesting.
-Students needing information on GED services may go to the information desk in the Perkins Building, room 302, or call 859-622-8065.
+Students needing information on GED services may call 859-622-8065.